Savannah's small size doesn’t mean it lacks distinct neighborhoods, each with their own character and reasons to visit.

 Best for history buffs

-Best for being in the heart of the hustle and bustle, Downtown Savannah is full of charm and Southern hospitality but its also one of the nation's most notable historic districts.
-The neighborhood is composed of Savannah's historic squares, museums, homes, restaurants and other structures dating back hundreds of years.
+Best for being in the heart of the hustle and bustle, Downtown Savannah is full of charm and Southern hospitality but is also one of the nation's most notable historic districts.
+The neighborhood is composed of Savannah's historic squares, museums, homes and restaurants dating back hundreds of years.

-The 22 historic squares, each located within the downtown historic district, provide common areas for public use and recreation, which include benches and shaded areas for picnics.
+The 22 historic squares, each located within the downtown historic district, provide common areas for public use and recreation with benches and shaded areas for picnics.
 They are mostly 200 x 200 ft.

-The neighborhood boasts some of the best museums in the country like the Telfair Academy – the oldest public art museum in the South, dating back to 1886.
+This neighborhood boasts some of the best museums in the country, such as the Telfair Academy – the oldest public art museum in the South, established in 1886.
 There are over 6300 works of art ranging from American Impressionism to European sculpture.

-The Savannah History Museum contains more than 10,000 artifacts dating back to 1733 when Savannah was incorporated.
-The Railroad Museum is a National Historic Landmark and is located in the former Central of Georgia Railway.
+The Savannah History Museum contains more than 10,000 artifacts dating back to 1733 when the city was incorporated.
+The Railroad Museum is a National Historic Landmark and is located in the former Central of Georgia Railway Terminal.

-For a killer brunch, visit The Collins Quarter (don’t miss their Lavender Mocha either); for dinner head to a.Lure for low-country gourmet or B. Matthew’s Eatery for some southern fusion fare.
+For a killer brunch, visit The Collins Quarter (don’t miss their Lavender Mocha either); for dinner, head to a.Lure for low-country gourmet or B. Matthew’s Eatery for some southern fusion fare.
 A few perennial Savannah favorites include The Olde Pink House or Mrs Wilkes Dining Room.
-Local favorite Zunzi’s serves South African sandwiches of all types.
-People line up around the block at peak times for these sandwiches, especially the Godfather.
-Top places to stay in the neighborhood include the Alida or the Tryp by Wyndham.
+Local favorite Zunzi’s serves South African sandwiches of all types – people line up around the block at peak times for these sandwiches, especially the Godfather.
+Top places to stay in the neighborhood include the Alida or The Drayton Hotel.

 A black musician plays the flute outside in a leafy square in Savannah's historic district